 The Eurozone Small Cap Fund will monitor its use of FDIs.
 The level of exposure (calculated based on the sum of the absolute value of notionals of the derivatives used, in accordance with the requirements of the Central Bank) is expected to be 100% of the Eurozone Small Cap Fund's Net Asset Value.
 It is possible that this could increase, for example, during abnormal market conditions and at times when there is low volatility.
 The expected level of exposure figure is calculated based on the sum of the absolute value of notionals of the derivatives used, in accordance with the requirements of the Central Bank.
 This figure does not take into account any netting and hedging arrangements that the Eurozone Small Cap Fund has in place at any time even though these netting and hedging arrangements are used for risk reduction purposes and is therefore not a risk-adjusted method of measuring exposure which means this figure can be higher than it otherwise would be if such netting and hedging arrangements were taken into account.
-As these netting and hedging arrangements, if taken into account, may reduce the level of exposure.
+As these netting and hedging arrangements, if taken into account, may reduce the level of exposure, this calculation may not provide an accurate measure of the Eurozone Small Cap Fund's actual level of exposure.
 In addition there are limitations in using VaR as a statistical measure of risk because it does not directly limit the level of exposure in the Eurozone Small Cap Fund and only describes the risk of loss in prevailing market conditions and would not capture future significant changes in volatility.